paglalayag/paglalayag.github.io/index.md

 ### - You know that one day, you and your family will need to live off of what you've earned while you were away.

-### - You know that many have leveraged their time overseas into generational wealth for your kapamilya
+### - You know that many have leveraged their time overseas into generational wealth for their kapamilya

 {% include signup.html %}